 - AI Assistant (with memory): “Certainly!
 Considering you’re interested in traditional experiences and visiting in October, I can suggest some highly-rated ryokans in Kyoto.
 Would you prefer one near Gion or perhaps closer to Arashiyama?”

 The AI assistant remembers the user’s interest in Kyoto and the travel month (October), even if this information is no longer within its immediate context window.
 This is the essence of an LLM memory example in action.
-This demonstrates a key LLM memory example.
+This demonstrates a key LLM memory example where context is preserved.

 To achieve this recall, a memory system is integrated.
 A common approach involves: